schnerring/infrastructure-core/README.md

 az login
 ```

-To authenticate with GitHub, set the `GITHUB_TOKEN` variable to a [personal access token (PAT)](https://docs.github.com/en/rest/overview/other-authentication-methods#basic-authentication) with `public_repo` scope.
+For GitHub and Cloudflare, use [personal access tokens (PAT)](https://docs.github.com/en/rest/overview/other-authentication-methods#basic-authentication) and put them into the following environment variables:

+- `GITHUB_TOKEN` with `public_repo` scope
-To authenticate to Cloudflare, set the `CLOUDFLARE_API_TOKEN` variable to a personal access token with `Zone.Zone` and `Zone.DNS` permissions.
+- `CLOUDFLARE_API_TOKEN` with `Zone.Zone` and `Zone.DNS` permissions.

+### Terraform Input Variables

 Terraform input variables to configure the deployment are defined inside the [variables.tf](./variables.tf) file.

-Use the `tfinfracorekv37` key vault stores Terraform variable values.
+Use the `tfinfracorekv37` key vault to store sensitive Terraform variable values.
 It enhances operational security because storing secrets in plaintext files or environment variables can be avoided.
 The [map-kv-to-env-vars.ps1](./map-kv-to-env-vars.ps1) convenience script maps the `TF-VAR-*` key vault secrets to `TF_VAR_*` environment variables.
-These mappings are not persisted and only available inside the PowerShell session that executed the script.
+The mappings are not persisted and are only available within the PowerShell session that executed the script.

 ```powershell
 .\map-kv-to-env-vars.ps1 -KeyVault tfinfracorekv37